 How Stage 1 Mesothelioma Develops

-People don’t usually develop mesothelioma until 10-50 years after they were exposed to asbestos.
+People don’t usually develop mesothelioma until 10-50 years after exposure to asbestos.
 This time between exposure and cancer is called the latency period.

 Mesothelioma develops after asbestos fibers get stuck in the linings of major organs and damage healthy cells.
 After several decades of irritation, the normal cells mutate into cancer cells.
-The patient then has stage 1 mesothelioma, which can quickly worsen without treatment.
+At this point, the patient has stage 1 mesothelioma, which can quickly worsen without treatment.

 Under the TNM staging system, doctors can classify cases of stage 1 pleural mesothelioma into one of two substages based on how far the tumors have spread.